Nikamura/osrs-quests-tracker/README.md

 - **Frontend**: Vanilla JavaScript with Chart.js for visualizations
 - **Styling**: 98.css for retro Windows 98 aesthetic + custom CSS in `public/styles.css`
 - **Data Format**: JSON files with ISO timestamp naming convention
+- **Data Architecture**: Separated data generation from HTML template - all aggregated data is generated into `public/data.json` and fetched asynchronously by the frontend
 - **State Management**: localStorage for UI preferences and window states
 - **Responsive Design**: Flexible window layout with drag-and-drop functionality
 - **CSS Architecture**: Separated inline styles into external CSS file for better maintainability